 When configuring devices & moving data…

 At the firmware level, using the Izuma Connect libraries, different routines can react to changes in LWM2M data paths.
 Developers can focus on device functionality, not the transports needed to make communication happen.
-And, all of this is cloud independent.
-It can work on any Izuma Cloud instance, whether that is running on AWS, Azure, on other providers, or your own servers in an isolated network.
+And, all of this is cloud provider independent.
+It can work on any Izuma Cloud instance, whether that is running on AWS, Azure, on other providers, or on your own servers in an isolated network.
 See: Izuma Cloud deployment options